 The concentration in Latin American and Caribbean Studies (LACA) leads to a strong, interdisciplinary understanding of culture, history, and contemporary issues in Latin America, the Caribbean, and the Latinx diaspora.

 Requirements are intentionally broad and flexible to accommodate the focused interests of students in understanding the diverse reality of this region.
 Concentration requirements include four themes: language, area studies, research, and internship or service work.
 A wide selection of courses from departments across the University expose students to the methods and materials of different disciplines and provide a background in the contemporary and historical contours of Latin American, Caribbean, and Latinx societies.
-For more information, contact the Director of Undergraduate Studies, Professor Erica Durante.
+For more information, contact the Director of Undergraduate Studies, Professor Daniel Rodriguez.

 Concentration Requirements